Epic-Sounds: A Large-scale Dataset of Actions That Sound: Introduction

 However, as evidence suggests~\cite{vanderveer1979ecological}, humans perform poorly at recognising objects and events using audio alone, making their annotation using only audio challenging.
 Due to the lack of sufficient information in audio for inferring fine-grained properties of events, humans tend to use vague terms for describing them; \emph{e.g}.\ when the interaction from the collision of two objects is indistinguishable from audio, annotators often describe the associated event as `clang' or `bang'.
 To alleviate this, we further augment these semantics with the \emph{materials} of the objects that interact.
 We verify these from the video, discarding incorrect audio-only material annotations.

 In summary, we introduce \datasetname, a large-scale dataset of daily-life sounds, derived from the audio of EPIC-KITCHENS-100. \datasetname\ contains 78,366 categorised sound events spanning over 44 categories, as well as 39,187 non-categorised sound events, totalling 117,553 sound events across 100 hours of footage collected in 700 videos from 45 home kitchens.
-The sound classes are based on descriptions from only listening to audio, thus suitable for problems in acoustics such as audio/sound recognition and sound event detection.
+The sound classes are based on descriptions from only listening to audio, thus suitable for problems in acoustics such as sound recognition and sound event detection.

 In this paper, we begin by introducing the related works to \datasetname\ (Section~\ref{sec:related_work}).
 We then introduce \datasetname\ (Section~\ref{sec:epic_sound}) followed by detailing our data collection pipeline (Section~\ref{sec:pipeline}).
 We present an extensive analysis of the interplay between audio and visual modalities, as well as the complexity of collecting sounds for material based collisions.
 (Section~\ref{sec:av-analyis}).
 We release two challenges on \datasetname: sound recognition, classifying a sound event given its start and end time, and sound detection, both localising and classifying all sound events within an untrimmed video.
 Additionally, we provide strong baseline results for these challenges, using both audio-only and audio-visual approaches (Section~\ref{sec:experiments}).
-Finally, we conclude our work, reflecting on its contributions as well as providing an overview of the already achieved impact of \datasetname\ since its initial release (Section~\ref{sec:conclusion}).
+We conclude our work by reflecting on its contributions and provide an overview of the already achieved impact of \datasetname\ since it's release (Section~\ref{sec:conclusion}).